 Tag 3- I don’t know if there’ll be snow but have a cup of cheer– I used two of our Christmas mugs and put Hot chocolate packets inside.

 Tag 4- It doesn’t show signs of stopping, and I bought some corn for popping- I wrapped up some popcorn we already had!
 I also added some Werther’s, which I had from a coupon deal at Rite Aid a couple of months ago!

 Tag 5- We’ll Frolic and Play the Eskimo Way- I rented two movies because I couldn’t make a decision.
 Home Alone and A Christmas Story.
 These were $1 each at Family Video.

 Tag 6- Oh ho, the mistletoe hung where you can see somebody waiting for you– I used a piece of crafting stuff I had from my wreath and grabbed a pack of gum.

 Celebrate the day after Valentine’s Day

-If you love gifts and really want to go all out, consider celebrating after Valentine’s day.
-Everything is marked down the day after and if you wait until two days after you’re bound to hit 70-90% off clearance.
+If you love gifts and want to go all out, consider celebrating after Valentine’s Day.
+Everything is marked down the Day after, and if you wait until two days later, you’re bound to hit 70-90% off clearance.

 Buy After Christmas Candy

-Now is the time to buy those chocolates and store away for your loved ones.
-They’ll never know you got such a deal and were so smart about how you spend your money.
-It doesn’t have to be a warehouse club, any retailer will have marked down after Christmas candy.
+Now is the time to buy those chocolates and store them away for your loved ones.
+They’ll never know you got such a deal and were so thoughtful about how you spend your money.
+It doesn’t have to be a warehouse club; any retailer will have marked down after Christmas candy.

 There you have it.
-I hope this has inspired you in some way to save a little more cash this Valentine’s day.
-Feel free to share with us ways you are saving for this holiday below.
+I hope this has inspired you in some way to save a little more cash this Valentine’s Day.
+Feel free to share ways you are saving for this holiday with us below.